 Good waste management systems, if managed improperly, can become the source of the very pollution it was intended to manage.
 The lids of our dumpster and trash receptacles are intended to prevent light weight trash carried off by wind and precipitation exposure minimizing liquids that can leak to our pavement and from haul trucks.
-In addition, our dumpster pad slopes toward our pavement and any leaks can leach into runoff staining our pavement, causing smell and increasing groundwater contamination risk.
+In addition, our dumpster pad slopes toward our pavement and any leaks can leach into runoff staining our pavement, increasing odors and risk to water resources.